appota/JavaLunarCore/README.md

 [![Language](https://img.shields.io/badge/language-java-orange.svg)](https://developer.android.com/guide/)
 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/appota/JavaLunarCore/blob/master/LICENSE)

 JavaLunarCore is the core library of lunar calendar in Android devices.
-The library does not contain any UI implemetation.
+The library does not contain any UI implemetation only Lunar date conversion and Good/Bad/Normal day calculation.

 # Lịch Như Ý
 This library is used in [Lịch